hannespfeiffer/Ethereum-transaction-acceptance-estimation/README.md

 An attempt to use probabilistic programming (Pyro) to infer how much one needs to pay for gas, to get one's transaction of at least $2000 of a stable coin  (USDT, USDC, DAI) accepted in the next block with 50% certainty. **Note:** code was written pre-EIP1559

-Disclaimer: This repo should not be seen as rigorous, production ready code; moreso a simple study of probabilistic programming.
+Disclaimer: This repo should not be seen as rigorous, production-ready code; moreso a simple study of probabilistic programming.
 The code was mostly adapted from one of the Pyro examples (link in notebook).

 **Ethereum transactions and the Mempool**